tiggerntatie/PhysicsLabs/Bridge/functionalSpecs.md

     * Stop simulation and revert to editing mode by pressing Reset button
 * Simulated bridge moves at a reasonable speed and reaches equilibrium quickly
 * When a beam's compression or tension limit is exceeded, it disconnects from one of its nodes
+* Variable hanging weight (in Newtons) is simulated from center node
+* Left node is fixed in X and Y directions
+* Right node is fixed in Y direction

 ###Bridge analyzing and printing
 * The Analysis button opens a new page with analysis